hawtim/kzip/README.md

 So I use this to zip the dist file which make the change clear and relax.

-Centainly you need server maintenance part to unziping the `dist.zip` autoly.
+Centainly you need server maintenance side to unziping the `dist.zip` autoly.

 ## Usage